nextstrain/translations/narratives/translations_ncov_sit-rep_it_2020-08-14.md

 <!-- We would like to acknowledge the amazing and timely work done by all scientists involved in this outbreak.
 Only through the rapid sharing of genomic data and metadata are analyses such as these possible.--> Ringraziamo tutti gli scienziati al lavoro su questa epidemia per lo straordinario e tempestivo lavoro fatto.
-È solo attraverso la rapida condivisione di dati e metadati genomici che analisi come questa sono possibili.
+È solo attraverso la rapida condivisione di dati genomici e dei metadati che analisi come questa sono possibili.

 <!-- **We encourage you to click on 'Explore the Data Yourself' and scroll down for a full list of authors; the author of each individual sequence is available by selecting it on the tree.**-->
 **Ti invitiamo a fare clic su "Esplora i dati da solo" e scorrere verso il basso per un elenco completo degli autori; l'autore di ogni singola sequenza è disponibile selezionandolo sull'albero.**